Rajaram of Sinsini

-Rajaram Jat (reign 1670–1688) was a chieftain of Sinsini, who led organised rebellion against Mughal emperor Aurangzeb after Gokula Jat execution.
+Rajaram Jat (died 4 July 1688) was a chieftain of Sinsini, who led organised rebellion against Mughal emperor Aurangzeb after Gokula Jat execution.
 He is notable for desecrating the tomb of Mughal Emperor Akbar in 1688.
 He united the Jats, modernised their military capabilities, and employed guerrilla tactics to disrupt Mughal authority in the regions around Agra, Mathura, and the Yamuna river.

 Rajaram successfully resisted Mughal forces, defeating Nawab Khan-i-Jahan Bahadur Zafar Jang Kokaltash in battle near Sinsini, which allowed to gain control over parganas such as Bhuma, Hodal, Kuthumbar, and Palwal.
 His leadership laid the foundation for the later establishment of the Kingdom of Bharatpur.
 After his death in 1688, his brother Churaman and his son continued their resistance against Mughal Empire.

 Early life

 Rajaram was born in Sinsini, in present-day Bharatpur, Rajasthan, to Bhajja Singh, a Sinsinwar Jat zamindar.
 He was the cousin of Churaman, son of Bhajja’s brother Brij Raj.
 The Jats, an agrarian community with martial traditions, had faced Mughal repression, notably after the execution of Gokula Jat.
 By 1685, with Mughal forces preoccupied in the Deccan, Rajaram, alongside Ramki Chahar (also known as Ramchehra) of Soghar, emerged as a leader to revive Jat resistance.